Bureau of Housing Services

 The City of York fund the York County Literacy Council, Crispus Attucks,

 Recommendations for funding allocations require the Mayor’s approval and City Council’s endorsement prior to submission to HUD.
-These recommendations include allocations to several community based organizations and city departments.
+These recommendations include allocations to several community-based organizations and city departments.

 The intent of the HOME Program is to provide decent affordable housing to our residents.
 It also must benefit low to moderate income residents whose median income is at 80% of York’s average, a figure determined by HUD at the beginning of each calendar year.
 HOME funds are used to provide for the 3/2 Program that helps prospective first-time homebuyers with closing costs and downpayment funds.

 There are very valuable tools and programs in place that benefit city residents through HUD funding.
-With increased marketing efforts, use of the local media, outreach to neighborhood groups and forums, as well as the our city’s faith-based communities, more people are taking advantage of these opportunities.
+With increased marketing efforts, use of the local media, outreach to neighborhood groups and forums, as well as the city’s faith-based communities, more people are taking advantage of these opportunities.

 Search City of York